Glenn Coleman (rugby league): Post playing

 After the 2005 Cronulla riots, Coleman was selected along with fellow sports stars Susie Maroney, Nick Davis, Mark Ella and former Sharks teammate Andrew Ettingshausen to head the $250,000 NSW government campaign to promote Sydney's beach suburbs as safe for everyone.
-In 2006, Coleman narrowly missed out on selection in the Cronulla Sharks Dream Team.
+In 2006, Coleman narrowly missed out on selection in the Cronulla Dream Team.
 Mat Rogers and Ray Corcoran were instead chosen as the wingers.